aAXEe/server-alpha-docker/readme.md

 All `*-docker/` submodules have a `.service` file.
 See the individual folders for details.

+The service `alpha.service` has a weak dependency to all web services.
+Use `systemctl start alpha.service` to start all relevant containers.

+# Update Containers

+To pull new containers from the docker hub, run `systemctl reload <abc>.service` for the relevant service.
+As a wrapper you can call `./update_container.sh`.

 # Access to data containers
 To get access to the data containers you can run an image with volumes from that container and with access to your local files: